 Advanced Chemical Sensors Co. is accredited by The

-American Industrial Hygiene Association (AIHA) for
+American Industrial Hygiene Association (AIHA-LAP, LLC) for

 industrial hygiene testing, and by The New York State

 Department of Health (ELAP).
 The laboratory conforms to

 ISO Standard 17025.
 There are strict written quality

 assurance procedures that are reviewed on site by the

 How Accurate are the test results?